nft-fun/generate-bitbirds/README.md

 Please don't be an asshole.
 This is, like, grassroots and stuff.

-Specifically I'm asking you in good faith not to directly knock off the BitBirds project, or otherwise screw me over for sharing this.
+Specifically I'm asking you in good faith not to directly knock off the NFTBirds project, or otherwise screw me over for sharing this.
 Do not use this for anything hateful or discriminatory.

 There is a YouTube video walkthrough to complement this ReadMe [...Link...](https://youtu.be/vTxjLLHncMo).